anithaly/Symfony2ExampleApp/README.md

 Make sure you have installed the requirements for running symfony [requirements][1].

 Install [composer][2] to manage dependencies.
-To install dependencies, run command in project root dir:
+To install dependencies run command in project root dir:

     composer install